mykeura/Minimalist-Turquoise/README.md

 # Minimalist Turquoise 🌊

 The official Minimalist Turquoise theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by turquoise, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Turquoise, creating a serene and focused browsing experience.

 ![Minimalist Turquoise Theme Preview](images/preview.png)